FNV Collar Strategy

 FNV (Franco-Nevada Corporation), in the Basic Materials sector, (Gold industry), listed on NYSE.

-Franco-Nevada Corporation operates as a gold-focused royalty and streaming company in Latin America, the United States, Canada, and internationally.
-It operates in two segments, Mining and Energy.
-The company manages its portfolio with a focus on precious metals, such as gold, silver, and platinum group metals; and energy comprising oil, gas, and natural gas liquids.
-The company was founded in 1983 and is headquartered in Toronto, Canada.
+Franco-Nevada Corporation operates as a royalty and stream company focused on precious metals in South America, Central America, Mexico, the United States, Canada, Australia, Europe, and Africa.
+It operates through Precious Metals, Other Mining and Energy segments.
+The company manages its portfolio with a focus on precious metals, such as gold, silver, and platinum group metals; and engages in the sale of crude oil, natural gas, and natural gas liquids through a third-party marketing agent.
+The company was founded in 1986 and is headquartered in Toronto, Canada.

 A beta of 0.89 places FNV roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 41.53 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
 FNV pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a collar on FNV?